daveprowse/vac-live/lab-09/09-instructions.md

 That should show the name of the new user account you created.

-Now, in a *new* terminal sign in as that user. (export the Vault address if necessary.)
+Now, in a *new* terminal sign in as that user.

 `vault login -method=userpass username=<username>`

 Type in your password and you should be connected as the new user.

+Export the token ID as an environment variable with the `export` command.

 Now, attempt to look at the secrets engines available to you: